Last Updated on

 Don’t get me wrong, I am very grateful for technology and all the benefits of it in our lives BUT how much is too much?

 During the school week, things get a bit tricky because they come home from school, do homework then they have free time before dinner.
-During this free time is when they want to be on the computer.
-I make sure I am right next to them so I can monitor everything they are looking at.
-Mostly, they just play rob-lox which is another game that I don’t understand!
+During this free time is when they want to watch their TV shows.

 - Get up